canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 }
 ```

-In summary, `Func` and `Action` represent just the signature of a method.
-A method with no body.
+Voilà!
+That's the difference between `Func` and `Action`.
+Remember that they only represent the signature of a method.
 You can define or pass around the body later.

 _Happy Funcy time!_